Hallmark's flip-flop on same-sex ads backfires

 “The Peloton was painful for the company, but not a reflection of management values,” Adamson said.
 “In Hallmark's case, this decision was initially and now a reflection of what they stand for.
 You really want to not change that story.
 If you believe and stand for something, that should be your North Star.”

-Bill Pearce, assistant dean at the University of Berkley's business school, said Hallmark was ahead of the same-sex wedding issue when it introduced same-sex greeting cards in 2008, before gay marriage was legalized.
+Bill Pearce, assistant dean at the University of California, Berkeley's business school, said Hallmark was ahead of the same-sex wedding issue when it introduced same-sex greeting cards in 2008, before gay marriage was legalized.

 “Any goodwill engendered from the LGBTQ community is squandered and I don't think they made any friends on the other side of the issue either," Pearce said.
 “It's a classic blunder by indecision."